 with Matej Sarc, conductor

 Marjan Kozina hall

 ORFEO & EURIDICE

 Barbara will sing the title role in Gluck's 'Orfeo & Euridice' with Belgium's first and only travelling company, The Ministry of Operatic Affairs.
 The musical direction is the hands of Bart van Reyn, with Le Concert d'Anvers and the Octopus Kamerkoor; stage direction by Korneel Hamers.

 Barbara is thrilled to announce that she will be joining the Budapest Festival Orchestra conducted by Iván Fischer in the 2014/15 season.
-She has been engaged to sing the roles of Hermia in Britten’s Midsummer Night’s Dream and Third Lady in Mozart’s Die Zauberflöte.
+She has been engaged to sing in Mendelssohn’s Midsummer Night’s Dream and Third Lady in Mozart’s Die Zauberflöte.

 The international tour will take place in Budapest, Abu-Dhabi, Bonn, Brugge, West Palm Beach, San Francisco, Washington D.C. and New York.